KevinKra/Notes/certifications/aws/developer/resource.md

 - You can create layers, or use layers published by AWS and other AWS customers.
 - Layers are extracted to the `/opt` directory in the function execution environment.
 Each runtime looks for libraries in a different location under `/opt`, depending on the language.
 Structure your layer so that function code can access libraries without additional configuration.

+### Aliases

+- Aliases allow you to point to two different versions of the Lambda function and dictate what percentage of incoming traffic is sent to each version.

+### Concurrency

+- If you create a Lambda function to process events from event sources that aren't poll-based (for example, Lambda can process every event from other sources, like Amazon S3 or API Gateway), each published event is a unit of work, in parallel, up to your account limits.

+- Formula: `concurrent executions = (invocations per second) x (average execution duration in seconds)`

+  - For example, consider a Lambda function that processes Amazon S3 events.
+Suppose that the Lambda function takes on average three seconds and Amazon S3 publishes 10 events per second.
+Then, you will have 30 concurrent executions of your Lambda function.
+  - `(10 events per second) x (3 seconds average execution duration)` = 30 concurrent executions

+- AWS Lambda dynamically scales function execution in response to increased traffic, up to your concurrency limit.
+- AWS Lambda limits **the total concurrent executions across all functions within a given region to 1000**.
+This limit can be raised by requesting for AWS to increase the limit of the concurrent executions of your account.

 ### Deployment

 - **Canary**: In a Canary deployment configuration, the traffic is shifted in two increments.
 You can choose from predefined canary options that specify the percentage of traffic shifted to your updated Lambda function version in the first increment and the interval, in minutes, before the remaining traffic is shifted in the second increment.
 - **Linear**: This will cause the traffic to be shifted in equal increments with an equal number of minutes between each increment.
 You can choose from predefined linear options that specify the percentage of traffic shifted in each increment and the number of minutes between each increment.
 - **All-at-once** With this deployment configuration, the traffic is shifted from the original Lambda function to the updated Lambda function version all at once.

+## Execution Environment

+- You can now configure your AWS Lambda functions to run up to **15 minutes per execution**.
+Previously, the maximum execution time (timeout) for a Lambda function was 5 minutes.
+- Lambda invokes your function in an execution environment, **which provides a secure and isolated runtime environment.**
+- The execution environment manages the resources required to run your function.
+The execution environment also provides **lifecycle support** for the function's runtime and any external extensions associated with your function.
+- When you create your Lambda function, you specify configuration information, **such as the amount of memory available and the maximum execution time allowed for your function.** Lambda uses this information to set up the execution environment.
+- The function's **runtime and each external extension** are processes that run within the execution environment.
+- **Permissions, resources, credentials, and environment variables** are shared between the function and the extensions.

+### Lambda Execution Environment Lifecycle

+- The lifecycle of the execution environment includes the following phases:

+  - **Init:** In this phase, **Lambda creates or unfreezes an execution environment** with the configured resources, downloads the code for the function and all layers, initializes any extensions, initializes the runtime, and then runs the function’s initialization code (the code outside the main handler).
+  - **Invoke:** In this phase, Lambda invokes the function handler.
+After the function runs to completion, **Lambda prepares to handle another function invocation**.
+  - **Shutdown:** This phase is triggered if the Lambda function **_does not receive any invocations_** for a period of time.
+In the Shutdown phase, Lambda shuts down the runtime, alerts the extensions to let them stop cleanly, and then removes the environment.
+Lambda sends a Shutdown event to each extension, which tells the extension that the environment is about to be shut down.

+- Each phase starts with an **event** that Lambda sends _to the runtime and to all registered extensions._

+- The runtime and each extension indicate completion by **sending a `Next` API request**. **Lambda freezes the execution environment when the runtime and each extension have completed and there are no pending events.**

+#### Init Phase

+- In the Init phase, Lambda performs **three tasks**:

+  - Start all extensions (Extension init)
+  - Bootstrap the runtime (Runtime init)
+  - Run the function's static code (Function init)

+- The Init phase ends when **the runtime and all extensions signal that they are ready** by sending a `Next` API request.
+- **The Init phase is limited to 10 seconds.**
+- If all three tasks do not complete within 10 seconds, **Lambda retries the Init phase at the time of the first function invocation.**

+#### Invoke Phase

+- When a Lambda function is invoked in response to a Next API request, Lambda sends an Invoke event to the runtime and to each extension.
+- **The function's timeout setting limits the duration of the entire Invoke phase.** For example, if you set the function timeout as 360 seconds, the function and all extensions need to complete within 360 seconds.
+- Note that **there is no independent post-invoke phase.** The duration is the sum of all invocation time (runtime + extensions) and is not calculated until the function and all extensions have _finished_ executing.
+- The invoke phase ends after the runtime and all extensions signal that they are done by sending a Next API request.
+- If the Lambda function **crashes or times out** during the Invoke phase, **Lambda resets the execution environment.**
+- The reset behaves like a Shutdown event.
+First, Lambda shuts down the runtime.
+Then Lambda sends a Shutdown event to each registered external extension. **The event includes the reason for the shutdown.** If another Invoke event results in this execution environment being reused, Lambda initializes the runtime and extensions as part of the _next_ invocation.
+  - The Lambda reset **does not** clear the `/tmp` directory content prior to the next init phase.
+This behavior is consistent with the regular shutdown phase.

+#### Shutdown Phase

+- When Lambda is about to shut down the runtime, it sends a Shutdown event to the runtime and to each external extension.
+Extensions can use this time for final cleanup tasks.
+- The Shutdown event is a response to a `Next` API request.
+- **The entire Shutdown phase is capped at 2 seconds.** If the runtime or any extension does not respond, **Lambda terminates it via a signal (`SIGKILL`).**
+- After the function and all extensions have completed, Lambda maintains the execution environment for some time in anticipation of another function invocation. **In effect, Lambda freezes the execution environment.**
+- When the function is invoked again, Lambda thaws the environment for reuse.

+- Reusing the execution environment has the following implications:
+  - **Objects declared _outside_ of the function's handler method remain initialized**, providing additional optimization when the function is invoked again.
+For example, if your Lambda function establishes a database connection, instead of reestablishing the connection, the original connection is used in subsequent invocations. **We recommend adding logic in your code to check if a connection exists before creating a new one.**
+  - **Each execution environment provides 512 MB of disk space in the `/tmp` directory.** The directory content _remains_ when the execution environment is frozen, **providing a transient cache that can be used for multiple invocations.** You can add extra code to check if the cache has the data that you stored.
+  - **Background processes or callbacks that were initiated by your Lambda function and did not complete when the function ended resume if Lambda reuses the execution environment.** Make sure that any background processes or callbacks in your code are complete before the code exits.

+When you write your function code, **do not assume that Lambda automatically reuses the execution environment for subsequent function invocations.** Other factors may dictate a need for Lambda to create a new execution environment, which can lead to unexpected results, such as database connection failures.

 ## Lambda Questions